 News and Information

 The west side playing area of Forest Hills Park closed for renovation and repair of its turf.
 The field is being aerated and overseeded with a grass blend, and it will be fenced off for approximately eight weeks – the length of time depending on weather and the growth of the grass.
-Please respect the “Field Closed” signs and give the new grass a chance to get established in this site.Twin Lakes Park Temporarily Closed
+Please respect the “Field Closed” signs and give the new grass a chance to get established in this site.Section of the ATT Trail Temporarily Closed

 Documents and General Information